Identifying and Quantifying Nature-based Solutions for Water and Climate Resilience

 Skill development: Increase your understanding of ecological processes and change at large spatial and temporal scales.
 In addition to hands on experience in a wide variety of ecological data collection, we offer educational resources to gain the data skills (R coding skills) needed to work with NEON data.
 You would have the opportunity to develop a project using NEON data and potentially make connections to data collected at other sites around the country to answer important ecological questions.

-Network Mentors: Andrea Anteau, NEON and Kyle McLean, USGS
+Network Mentors: Andrea Anteau, NEON, Kyle McLean, USGS, and Kristen Ellis, USGS

 Insults for free: The role of metamorphosis in reversing aging in bees